-The National Licensing Ass'n court confronted a particularly brazen breed of nonpracticing entity; the plaintiff wished to assert both patent- and trademark-infringement claims without even offering the pretense that it might put to productive use the intellectual property at issue, as it had been assigned only enforcement rights.144 Reacting-or perhaps overreacting-to the facts before it, the National Licensing Ass'n court crafted a definition which unequivocally foreclosed trademark-infringement suits by nonpracticing entities granted only the right to sue.145 In doing so, the court may have placed restrictions on the "legal
+The National Licensing Ass'n court confronted a particularly brazen breed of nonpracticing entity; the plaintiff wished to assert both patent- and trademark-infringement claims without even offering the pretense that it might put to productive use the intellectual property at issue, as it had been assigned only enforcement rights.
+Heacting-or perhaps overreacting-to the facts before it, the National Licensing Ass'n court crafted a definition which unequivocally foreclosed trademark-infringement suits by nonpracticing entities granted only the right to sue.
+He facts before it is granted only the right to sue.
+The doing so, the court may have placed restrictions on the "legal"